The mission of Chessie Federal Credit Union is to provide personal financial services to our membership in an efficient, friendly & convenient manner.

 In 1990 a merger with M.C.E.A.
 Federal Credit Union of Keyser, West Virginia added 840 members to our credit union family.

-The most recent merger happened in June of 1998, the B&O Pittsburgh Division Federal Credit Union which include 250 new members to our credit union family.
+June of 1998, the B&O Pittsburgh Division Federal Credit Union which include 250 new members to our credit union family.

 As a result of the tremendous growth in recent years, the Paca Street building was no longer large enough to handle the main office operation, so the credit union purchased and renovated the former First Federal Saving Bank building on Baltimore Street with the relocation to the facility completed in May of 1988.
 This office features more than twice the space of the Paca Street building and included Chessie’s first drive-up window for the member’s convenience.
 The credit union’s name was then changed to Chessie Federal Credit Union as we know it today.